 \textbf{Perceiver AR}\quad We use Perceiver AR~\citep{hawthorne2022general} as our AR baseline over VQ-GAN discrete latents, which has been show to be an effective generative model that can efficiently incorporate long-range sequential dependencies.
 Conceptually, this baseline is similar to HARP~\citep{seo2022harp} with a Perceiver AR as the prior instead of a sparse transformer~\citep{child2019generating}.
 We choose Perceiver AR over other autoregressive baselines such as VideoGPT~\citep{yan2021videogpt} or TATS~\citep{ge2022long} primarily due to the prohibitive costs of transformers when applied to tens of thousands of tokens.

-\textbf{Latent FDM}\quad For our diffusion baseline, we train a Latent FDM model with frame-wise autoregressive sampling.
+\textbf{Latent FDM}\quad We train a Latent FDM model for our diffusion baseline.
 Although FDM~\citep{harvey2022flexible} is originally trained on pixel observations, we also train in latent space for a more fair comparison with our method and other baselines, as training on long sequences in pixel space is too expensive.
 We follow LDM~\citep{rombach2022high} to separately train an autoencoder to encode each frame into a set of continuous latents.